Evangenieur/Meta-Age/README.md

 I came to node.js seeing my Javascript Semantic Web library on Browser side (using HTTP [SPARQL](http://en.wikipedia.org/wiki/SPARQL) Query) taking 10x less time to load a graph by recursive loading that the ruby ORM : [Spira](http://blog.datagraph.org/2010/05/spira) I was using on [ruby](http://www.ruby-lang.org/) backend server

-ruby as a solution to **write asynchronous code synchronously** it has introduced [Fibers](http://www.igvita.com/2009/05/13/fibers-cooperative-scheduling-in-ruby/) in v1.9, which had an implementation on Node.js using [node-fibers](https://github.com/laverdet/node-fibers).
+ruby had a solution to **write asynchronous code synchronously** it has introduced [Fibers](http://www.igvita.com/2009/05/13/fibers-cooperative-scheduling-in-ruby/) in v1.9, which had an implementation on Node.js using [node-fibers](https://github.com/laverdet/node-fibers).
 But it is not working on browser side ... unless you discover an other wonderfull lib [Streamline.js](https://github.com/Sage/streamlinejs)

 **[Streamline.js](https://github.com/Sage/streamlinejs)** is *Asynchronous Javascript for dummies*, you write your code using the "_" (underscore) as callback and chain your operations, replacing this :